Wayne Webb: PBA Tour

+PBA50 Tour

-On June 20, 2008, Wayne Webb won the 2008 Senior U.S. Open, defeating Johnny Petraglia 204-172 in the championship match.
+In 2008, Wayne Webb joined the PBA Senior Tour (now called PBA50 Tour).
+On June 20, Webb won the 2008 Senior U.S. Open, defeating Johnny Petraglia 204–172 in the championship match.
 This was only his second ever Senior Tour event.
 Webb was named 2008 PBA Senior Rookie of the Year.
 On winning this award, he commented: "Obviously it's a great honor.
 Being on the Tour for 30 years, quitting for three years, and then coming back on the Senior Tour this year and doing as well as I did, it kind of re-sparked my life with bowling again."

 Webb repeated as Senior U.S. Open Champion in 2009.
-On June 18, 2010, Webb won his third PBA Senior Tour major, capturing the USBC Senior Masters in the final three-game match, 705-628, over reigning PBA Player of the Year, Walter Ray Williams, Jr. Webb's victory denied Williams the chance to become just the second bowler in history to win both the USBC Masters and USBC Senior Masters in a career.
+On June 18, 2010, Webb won his third PBA Senior Tour major, capturing the USBC Senior Masters in the final three-game match, 705–628, over reigning PBA Player of the Year, Walter Ray Williams, Jr. Webb's victory denied Williams the chance to become just the second bowler in history to win both the USBC Masters and USBC Senior Masters in a career.
 (PBA Hall of Famer Dave Soutar was the only player to win both until Williams, Jr. finally won a Senior Masters in 2014.)

-Following his win in the August 2010 Senior Jackson Open, Webb was named PBA Senior Player of the Year for 2010.
+Following his win in the August 2010 PBA Senior Jackson Open, his third title of the season, Webb was named 2010 PBA Senior Player of the Year.
 This made him just the second bowler in history (after Mark Roth) to win both PBA and Senior PBA Player of the Year awards in a career.

-PBA Tour titles
+PBA titles

-Over his career, Webb made the final championship match 36 times, winning the title in 20 of those matches.
+Over his career, Webb made the final championship match 36 times in PBA Tour events, winning the title in 20 of those matches.
 Major championships are in bold type.